 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-£70 for a 60 minute couple session.
+£100 for a couple session

 If you come by car there is ample parking on the street, some of it metered, and parking for other modes of transport directly in front of the house.

 I am a member of the United Kingdom Council for Psychotherapy which has strict training and ethical requirements for its members.